dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-9.0/breaking-changes.md

 ##### Why

-In Cosmos DB, all properties are indexed by default, and no indexing needs to be specified.
+In Azure Cosmos DB, all properties are indexed by default, and no indexing needs to be specified.
 While it's possible to define a custom indexing policy, this isn't currently supported by EF, and can be done via the Azure Portal without EF support.
 Since <xref: Microsoft.EntityFrameworkCore.Metadata.Builders.EntityTypeBuilder%601.HasIndex%2A> calls weren't doing anything, they are no longer allowed.

 ##### Mitigations